Meghnaghat 584 MW (Unique) LNG Power Plant

 Criticism

-In Bangladesh, the power sector's capacity is 22,512 MW, but demand is only 14,782 MW, leaving 34.3% of capacity idle.
+In Bangladesh, the power sector's capacity is 22,512 MW, but the demand is only 14,782 MW, leaving 34.3% idle capacity.
 Petrobangla's gas supply shortfall and high costs create uncertainty for the Unique Meghnaghat Power Plant.
-Its generation cost is at least BDT 19.10 per unit, far higher than solar power which is BDT 6.37.
+Its generation cost is at least BDT 19.10 per unit, far higher than solar power at BDT 6.37.
 The plant's gas consumption leads to substantial CO2 emissions, conflicting with Paris Agreement goals.
 Land acquisition issues, including illegal takeover and underpayment, further taint the project.
-Moreover, the power plant opposes Bangladesh's 100% renewable energy target by 2050, outlined in the Mujib Climate Prosperity Plan (MCPP).
+Lastly, the power plant opposes Bangladesh's 100% renewable energy target by 2050, outlined in the Mujib Climate Prosperity Plan (MCPP).
 UMPL initiated construction and landfill activities for a power plant without proper environmental clearance, catching villagers off guard.
+This led to sand accumulation on local agricultural lands, preventing farming since 2019.
+Livestock grazing land was taken, leaving cowsheds empty.
+The power plant's boundary wall also displaced villagers from the Meghna river, their former bathing and fishing spot (BWGED, 2022).
+According to the environmental conservation rule 2023 the project falls in the “Red” indicating it as a potential harmful project for the environment (MOEFCC 2023).